Customer Experience

 How to improve Customer Experience in five steps

 Since 89% of US consumers are willing to switch to a competitor due to poor customer experience and 42% of international customers stated that they would pay more for a pleasant and friendly experience, it is no surprise that CX is ranked among the top priorities for businesses.
+This emphasis on CX highlights the importance of focusing on customer experience: what to do better, as delivering a superior experience not only retains customers but also encourages them to pay a premium for quality service.

 1. Ask for customer feedback and revisit your customer journey map